nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 This is part 2 of a series I'll be writing on the creation of [`oursh`][oursh], a modern POSIX compatible shell written in Rust.
-If you haven't read [Part 1][part1], and want a breif overview of shell terminology and functionality I recomend reading it, otherwise this will be the first post on the Rust project.
+If you haven't read [Part 1][part1], and want a brief overview of shell terminology and functionality I recommend reading it, otherwise this will be the first post on the Rust project.

 In this post I want to dive into the skeleton of the project so far.
 Last time we made a shell in 58 lines of Ruby.
 I then started the `oursh` project in